microsoft/SynapseML/website/docs/features/causal_inference/about.md

 For example, if we give customers a discount (treatment), how much more will they purchase in the future (outcome).
 Traditionally, people use correlation analysis or prediction model to understand correlated factors, but going from prediction to an impactful decision is not always straightforward as correlation does not imply causation.
-In many cases, confounding variables influence both the probability of treatment and the outcome, introducing additional additional non-causal correlation.
+In many cases, confounding variables influence both the probability of treatment and the outcome, introducing additional non-causal correlation.

 Causal inference helps to bridge the gap between prediction and decision-making.